Idaho Digital Learning Alliance

-Idaho Digital Learning is one of the larger state virtual schools in the country with 22,856 course enrollments in SY 2014-15.
-Idaho Digital Learning was established by the Idaho Legislature in 2001, and works in partnership with Idaho school districts to offer online choices that would not otherwise exist.
-Idaho Digital Learning provides eLearning expertise, virtual learning services and leadership in collaboration with Idaho school districts and policymakers to ensure all Idaho students’ online learning need are being met.
+Idaho Digital Learning Alliance (IDLA) is one of the larger state virtual schools in the country with over 31,000 course enrollments in SY 2017-18.
+IDLA was established by the Idaho Legislature in 2001, and works in partnership with Idaho school districts to offer online choices that would not otherwise exist.
+IDLA provides eLearning expertise, virtual learning services and leadership in collaboration with Idaho school districts and policymakers to ensure all Idaho students’ online learning need are being met.

 Projects and highlights:

-- The goal of PTE Digital is to expand access to PTE programs of study through online delivery.
+- CTE Digital: In conjunction and partnership with the Division of Career Technical Education (CTE), IDLA is developing CTE Digital.
+Giving students a choice – whether it’s career or college – is crucial.
+The goal of CTE Digital is to expand access to CTE programs of study through online delivery.
 The emphasis is placed on programs that provide a pathway to Idaho’s in-demand occupations and provide a living wage.
 And, individual courses should lead to dual credit or lead towards a nationally recognized industry certification.

-- SkillStack is a micro-credentialing platform created in collaboration with the Idaho Division of Professional Technical Education offering students skill based mastery that equates to postsecondary competencies and/or industry certifications.
+- SkillStack: A micro-credentialing platform created in collaboration with the Idaho Division of Professional Technical Education offering students skill based mastery that equates to postsecondary competencies and/or industry certifications.

-- Idaho Digital Learning’s professional development program includes a statewide blended learning consortium which offers online courses and content, training, planning services and technology to support Idaho school districts interested in implementing a blended learning approach.
-Idaho Digital Learning has four Professional Development Specialists that travel across Idaho to provide on-site teacher training and consulting services to help districts develop plans to support blended learning.
-Idaho Digital Learning has established several indicators of success: the number of courses developed, number of teachers trained and using the IDL courses in the classroom, consortium members and enrollment growth.
-The consortium is working toward gathering data pertaining to student growth and motivation.
+- Professional Development: Idaho Digital Learning Alliances’s professional development program includes a statewide blended learning consortium which offers online courses and content, training, planning services and technology to support Idaho school districts interested in implementing a blended learning approach.
+IDLA has Professional Development Specialists that travel across Idaho to provide on-site teacher training and consulting services to help districts develop plans to support blended learning.

-- In partnership with SREB, Idaho Digital Learning has been the Idaho provider of the Collaborative Counselor Training Initiative (CCTI) modules.
+- Collaborative Counselor Training Initiative (CCTI): In partnership with Southern Regional Education Board (SREB), IDLA has been the Idaho provider of the CCTI modules.
 CCTI is a series of four professional development modules targeting counselors, administrators and teachers.
 CCTI helps schools establish a college and career ready culture within their schools.
 Participants are also equipped with tools that can help them provide a higher quality level of academic advising to their students.
 Modules can be taken in any order, are offered for free and are available for professional development credit.

-- The Idaho Digital Learning Tutor on Demand Service connects students to a tutor in the most convenient way possible – the student submits a little form requesting assistance and through text messages they are connected to a tutor specializing in the subject.
-Tutor on Demand offers Idaho Digital Learning students access to a tutoring session in just a few short minutes!
+- eTutoring: IDLA’s Tutor on Demand Service connects students to a tutor, an IDLA teacher, in the most convenient way possible – the student submits a form requesting assistance and through text messages they are connected to a tutor specializing in the content area. eTutoring offers students access to a tutoring session in just a few short minutes!